VoltDB/voltdb/tools/meshmonitor/README.md

 old jalopy.

 Environmental blips in scheduling, networking, CPU accesss are like potholes to VoltDB.
-If a VoltDB site thread can't run for 50ms - then your latency can experience long-tale latency problems.
+If a VoltDB site thread can't run for 50ms - then your application can experience long-tale latency problems.
 If the heartbeating between cluster nodes is delayed for long enough, then some nodes may get ejected from the cluster.

-The following is an ever-growing list of things that the VoltDB support team have seen when looking into the customers' Mesh Monitor data:
+The following is an ever-growing list of things that the VoltDB support team has seen when looking at customers' Mesh Monitor data:
 1. Batch network copies/backups that are doing a high IO load that linux decides is more important than scheduling VoltDB (a solution is to throttle these jobs)
 2. Other processes on the system taking too much CPU
 3. VMs/Containers that are starved by neighbors
-4. VMs/Containers with incorrect thread pinning
+4. VMs/Containers with incorrect/inadequate thread pinning
+5. VM/Containers that are migrating
-5. Power save modes that slow down "idle" processors
+6. Power save modes that slow down "idle" processors
-6. Boot/grub kernel setting of idle=poll
+7. Boot/grub kernel setting of idle=poll
-7. Network congestion between particular nodes
+8. Network congestion between particular nodes

-Causes of latency/timeoutes that are not visible using mesh monitor:
+Causes of latency/timeouts that are not visible using mesh monitor (but may be visible in volt.log):
-1. GC stalls.
-VoltDB will log stalls > 200ms, so you may see evidence in your logfiles
+1. GC stalls
 2. VoltDB memory compaction delays

 What Meshmonitor does